fengxia41103/myblog/content/workspace/openstack/maas.md

   in MAAS configuration.

 1. Config subnet `intnet1`.
-Define it as `192.168.8.x` (This is completely arbitrary.
+Define it as `192.168.8.x` (This is completly arbitrary.
 Use whatever network range you want to use).
 Use `ifconfig` to find out interface name that corresponds to `intnet1` (a clue: the one that has no IP assigned):